stablecaps/stablecaps_bashrc/README.md

 # Stablecaps bashrc

 ## Premise
 Slimmed down sysadmin .bashrc that should hopefully have minimal system dependencies.
+Created over a decade from stuff I found on the net, wrote myself and borrowed from the excellent [bash-it](https://github.com/Bash-it/bash-it), and [ohmyzsh](https://ohmyz.sh/).

 ## Extended Documentation >> https://stablecaps.github.io/stablecaps_bashrc/